GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/README.md

 ***The above should initiate terraform to start setting up the GCE hosts for the baremetal cluster.
 This may take a few minutes (approx. 3-5 mins) for the entire bare-metal cluster to be setup.***

 5. Once the previous step completes you should see a printed output as follows for the next steps to follow.
 Just copy/paste the commands and run them.
+> **Note:** If the `bmctl` command fails, it could be because the admin host hasn't completed its setup.
+Give it a few seconds and retry.

 ```sh
 ################################################################################